Aufenthaltstitel: Do I have the right residence permit to start a business in Germany?

 Do I need a visa?

-Do I need a visa to start a business in Germany?
-And what are the regulations?
-The answer to the question depends mostly on your nationality.
+Do I need a visa to start a business in Germany, and what are the regulations?
+The answer depends mostly on your nationality.

 Entrepreneurs from third countries

-A “third country” (“Drittstaat“) is a country that is outside an international agreement or community, such as the EU.
+A Drittstaat (third country) is a country that is outside an international agreement or community, such as the EU.

-Unless you have a privileged nationality (Australia, Israel, Japan, Canada, New Zealand, South Korea, the UK and the USA) you must apply for the right business visa (Visum zur Selbstständigkeit or ‘self-employment visa’) through the German diplomatic missions where you live before coming to Germany.
+Unless you have a privileged nationality (Australia, Israel, Japan, Canada, New Zealand, South Korea, the UK and the USA), you must apply for the proper business visa – Visum zur Selbstständigkeit, a self-employment visa – through the German diplomatic missions where you live before coming to Germany.

 If you’re a national of Australia, Israel, Japan, Canada, the Republic of Korea, New Zealand, the UK or the USA, you can enter Germany without a visa and apply for a residence permit after you arrive.

-If you would like to start working shortly after entering Germany, it’s best to apply for the right permit before you leave as the process can take a long time.
+If you would like to start working shortly after entering Germany, apply for the right permit before you leave – the process can take a while.

 How to apply for a visa

 Want to apply for a visa and don’t know where to start?
-Below we explain step by step how the self-employment visa (Visum zur Selbstständigkeit) works.
+Below we explain how the Visum zur Selbstständigkeit (self-employment visa) works.

 Step 1: Check the requirements